Frequently Asked Questions about Flight Training

 The basic EASA PPL allows you to fly by day under Visual Flight Rules (VFR), that

-is, clear of clouds and in sight of the ground.
+is, clear of cloud and in sight of the ground.
 Later in your piloting life, you can take

 further ratings which will allow you to fly both at night and above the clouds.